gummikana/ColdWar_CardGame/rules.md

 Take all the workers (wooden discs) and place them in a convenient place in reach of both players.
 This is the Worker Pool.

 Both players take their own decks and shuffle them.
-Each players deals themselves 2 cards.
+Each players draws 2 cards from their decks.
 These are the starting hands.

 How to play
 ===========

 Cold War is played in turns.
-The starting players does their actions first and then it's the other player.
+The starting player is the player who...

 Taking a turn